Language Sciences at UW–Madison is an interdisciplinary hub for research and collaboration that houses the Linguistics major.

 1166 Van Hise Hall

 Contact the undergraduate advisor via email or using the Starfish app to set up an appointment.
 The advisor is happy to meet with students who want to learn more about the major, careers in linguistics, linguistics course selection, and opportunities for participation in research in language sciences.
-An in person meeting with the advisor is required to declare the major.
+A meeting with the advisor is required to declare the major.